j3rrywan9/scala-notes/Course1.md

 ## Week 1

+### Programming Paradigms

+Paradigm: In science, a *paradigm* describes distinct concepts or thought patterns in some scientific discipline.

+Main programming paradigms:
+* imperative programming
+* functional programming
+* logic programming

+Orthogonal to it:
+* object-oriented programming

+### Consequences for Programming

 If we want to implement high-level concepts following their mathematical theories, there's no place for mutation.

+### Functional Programming

+* In a *restricted* sense, functional programming (FP) means programming without mutable variables, assignments, loops, and other imperative control structures.
+* In a *wider* sense, functional programming means focusing on the functions.
+* In particular, functions can be values that are produced, consumed, and composed.
+* All this becomes easier in a functional language.

-Evaluation of Function Applications
+### Evaluation of Function Applications

+Applications of parameterized functions are evaluated in a similar way as operators:
-* Evaluate all function arguments, from left to right
+1. Evaluate all function arguments, from left to right
-* Replace the function application by the function's right-hand side, and, at the same time
+2. Replace the function application by the function's right-hand side, and, at the same time
-* Replace the formal parameters of the function by the actual arguments
+3. Replace the formal parameters of the function by the actual arguments

 ### The substitution model